 Many eyelash conditioners and enhancers have become available to the public, promising longer, thicker lashes.
 LATISSE is the first and only science-based treatment approved by the FDA to enhance eyelash prominence as measured by increases in length, thickness and darkness of eyelashes.
 Available only through a physician, Dr. Darvish is now prescribing LATISSE, a once-daily prescription treatment applied to the base of the upper eyelashes with a sterile, single-use-per-eye disposable applicator, which can be easily purchased at Skinpeccable.

-For a free consultation on how to treat your thin, dull eyelashes or any other cosmetic issue you may be having, please click here or call us at (310)979-SKIN (7546).
+For a consultation on how to treat your thin, dull eyelashes or any other cosmetic issue you may be having, please click here or call us at (310)979-SKIN (7546).

 A: LATISSE® solution is a prescription treatment for hypotrichosis used to grow eyelashes, making them longer, thicker and darker.

 A: Hypotrichosis is another name for having inadequate or not enough eyelashes.

 A: LATISSE® is believed to affect the growth (anagen) phase of the eyelash hair cycle in two ways: first, it increases the length of this phase; and second, it increases the number of hairs in this growth phase.
 The exact way it works is unknown.